CarlvinJerry/sources/content/post/exploratory-data-analysis/index.md

 #### 1.0.0 Data Inspection

-Once our sample data set loaded, we can check for features present in it.
+Once our sample data set is loaded, we check for features present.
 We first need to load all the libraries needed for data analysis and manipulation.

      #Load required packages or install if not present.----